oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

 ## Task 6: Create a Dynamic Action for Chat Widget

+In this task, you'll create a Dynamic Action to display the AI-powered chat widget.
+This will enable users to interact with the Books Analysis AI and get book-related responses within the application.

 1. Navigate to **Page 2: Chat Widget** by clicking **Edit Page 2**.

     ![Page Designer Dynamic Actions](images/8-6-1-page2.png ' ')